Good writing is a joy to read.

 I hope you found this helpful.

+Hope you found these tips to be useful for editing marketing copy.
 Look out for my next series of articles on effective business marketing strategies.